lgtm-migrator/ClarksonCJ-Site/content/books/reversing_secrets_of_re.md

 title: "Reversing: The Secrets of Reverse Engineering"
 description: "Introduction to the art of RE"
 date: "2019-07-05T09:20:00+01:00"
-tags: ["reverse", "engineering", "exploits", "development", "books"]
+tags: ["Reverse Engineering", "Exploit Development", "Books"]
-categories: ["books"]
+categories: ["Books"]
 ---

 Introductory Text on Reverse Engineering